11/04/2024 by Dr. Goldi Jacques-Maynes

-Whiplash comes from any motion causing your head to forcefully and quickly move backward and then forward.
-This motion often injures bones, discs, ligaments, muscles, nerves, and other tissues of the neck and spine.
+Whiplash comes from any motion causing your head to forcefully and quickly move backward and forward.
+Motions causing whiplash often injures bones, discs, ligaments, muscles, nerves, and other tissues of the neck and spine.

-We've seen a lot of non-car crash causes of whiplash in our clinic.
+We've seen a lot of non-car crash related whiplash in our clinic.

-While some of our patients do get whiplash from car crashes, many also come to our Aptos office for whiplash from other causes:
+While some of our patients do get whiplash from car crashes, many also visit our chiropractic clinic for whiplash from:

 Paddling posture puts a lot of pressure on your neck muscles, and also compresses your nerves.
 While neck pain is usually related to paddling, surfers can also feel neck pain after a wipeout.